oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

     The newly created procedure `result_set_demo_binds` accepts integer values as input.
 Go ahead and try a few times to see if you can get output on your screen matching an `object_id` in the table.

-## Lab 3: Calling PL/SQL from JavaScript
+## Task 3: Calling PL/SQL from JavaScript

 The previous lab showed you how to query the database using SQL.
 In addition to using plain SQL you can make use of the rich PL/SQL API provided by the database.
 In this example you will use the `DBMS_APPLICATION_INFO` package to instrument your code.

+`DBMS_APPLICATION_INFO` is an important PL/SQL package allowing you to instrument your code.
+Should you ever encounter performance degradation you can perform a detailed analysis based on the information available in the Automatic Workload Repository (provided you are licensed to use the Diagnostic Pack).
+Instrumenting the code using `DBMS_APPLICATION_INFO` is essential for troubleshooting issues involving connection-pooled applications.

-This lab showcases several additional features:
+This task showcases several additional features:

 - IN and OUT (bind-) Variables
 - Global variables in an MLE module